CsikSzabi04/gamehub/README.md

 2. Visit `http://localhost:3000` in your browser to view the application.

+---

+## Testing Strategy

+- **Unit Testing:** Jest for testing React components.
+- **Integration Testing:** API calls and database interactions.
+- **User Acceptance Testing:** End-user testing for usability and experience.

+---

+## Challenges & Solutions

+- **Challenge:** Synchronizing data between the frontend and backend.
+  - **Solution:** Used React Context API and Firebase Firestore for real-time updates.
+- **Challenge:** Integrating multiple store APIs with different data formats.
+  - **Solution:** Created standardized functions to parse and display store information.

+---

+## Future Enhancements

+- Add more filtering options for better game discovery.
+- Improve UI/UX based on user feedback.
+- Expand store integrations to include more game marketplaces.

+---

 ## Contributing

 We welcome contributions to the **Game Data Hub** project!
-Here are some ways you can contribute:
+Here’s how you can contribute:
-- **Bug Fixes**: Help resolve any reported issues.
-- **Feature Requests**: Suggest new features or improvements.
-- **Code Review**: Review pull requests from other contributors.

-To contribute:
-1. Fork the repository.
+1. **Fork** the repository.
-2. Create a new branch for your feature or fix.
+2. **Create** a new branch for your feature or bug fix.
-3. Commit your changes and push to your fork.
+3. **Commit** your changes and push to your fork.
-4. Open a pull request against the main repository.
+4. **Submit** a pull request against the main repository.

+Ways to contribute:
+- Report and fix bugs.
+- Suggest new features.
+- Improve documentation.
+- Review pull requests.

+---

 ## License